Gillis Wilson

-Gillis R. Wilson III (born October 15, 1977) is an American former professional football defensive end.
-He was selected by the Carolina Panthers in the fifth round of the 2000 NFL draft after playing college football at Southern University.
+Gillis R. Wilson III (born October 15, 1977) is an American former professional football player who was a defensive end for the Carolina Panthers of the National Football League (NFL).
+He was selected by the Panthers in the fifth round of the 2000 NFL draft after playing college football for the Southern Jaguars.

-Wilson was also a member of the New York Giants, Arizona Cardinals, Rhein Fire, Georgia Force, Kansas City Brigade, Grand Rapids Rampage and Dallas Vigilantes.
+Wilson was also a member of the New York Giants and Arizona Cardinals of the NFL, the Rhein Fire of NFL Europe, and the Georgia Force, Kansas City Brigade, Grand Rapids Rampage and Dallas Vigilantes of the Arena Football League (AFL).

 Early life and college

 Gillis R. Wilson III was born on October 15, 1977, in Morgan City, Louisiana.
 He attended Patterson High School in Patterson, Louisiana.

-He was a member of the Southern Jaguars of Southern University from 1996 to 1999.
+Wilson was a member of the Southern Jaguars of Southern University from 1996 to 1999.
 He did not play in any games in 1996.
+He was inducted into the Southern University Sports Hall of Fame in 2024.